njam/cargomedia-website/_posts/2015-03-04-phantomjs-php.markdown

 *php-webdriver*'s API is very verbose.
 It doesn't use PHP namespaces, so all class names are long.

 On the other hand *Codeception* has a very concise way of describing user interaction with a web site. *But* its code base felt very inflated.
-It generates code in your project, adds all kinds of configuration files, uses `__call()` a lot and his its own CLI runner - in short: TMM (Too Much Magic).
+It generates code in your project, adds all kinds of configuration files, uses `__call()` a lot and uses its own CLI runner - in short: TMM (Too Much Magic).

 A solution in between would be great!
 A simple PHPUnit compatible library to simplify the most important calls to *php-webdriver*.